bluefightred/SOC_Integrations/README.md

 # SOC_Integrations
-Sharing of Enhanced Wazuh TheHive integrations, as well as a working SOC docker-compose content.
+Sharing of Enhanced Wazuh TheHive integrations, as well as a working SOC docker-compose configuration.

 ## 1. Docker-Compose file